Website Analytics for Your Business

 Advertising

-The Advertising section of GA is admittedly a misnomer and may be renamed at some point.
-Regardless if you’re actively advertising, these dashboards report the conversion actions being tracked by your website.
+The Advertising section of Google Analytics is admittedly a misnomer and may be renamed at some point.
+Regardless if you’re actively advertising, these dashboards report the conversion actions tracked by your website.
 This data answers the most important question: so what?
 While it’s great to produce high amounts of site traffic and strong user engagement, your website needs to advance key goals of your business such as form submissions, subscriptions, or purchases.

 GA allows you to set up and track several goal types including if users arrive at a certain page such as a checkout confirmation page, if visitors stay on-site for a specified time, and if users complete specific actions such as playing an embedded video or submitting a form.
 These conversions can then be integrated with advertising platforms like Google Ads to provide ROI data specific to individual campaigns.